johndavedecano/laragym/README.md

 ## Open to Work

-If you have specific requirements and would like to work with me, please contact me via email at johndavedecano@gmail.com
+If you have specific requirements and would like to work with me, please contact me
 ## Screenshots

 ![My Image](https://raw.github.com/johndavedecano/PHPLaravelGymManagementSystem/main/profile.png)